sazonovanton/SirChatalot/README.md

 ## Possible breaking changes
 In the end of July 2023 there was made some changes to a bot architecture.
 Now bot can use different chat engines, not only OpenAI (which is still default).
 Some functionality was deprecated.
-There is no more keyword triggers, max chat length (in message number) is no longer limited.
-If you used this functionality, you can stay on the old version of the bot or add `LegacyMode = True` to the `[Telegram]` section of the config file.
+Legacy mode is no longer supported.
 I tried to make this transition as smooth as possible, but there can be some issues.
 If you find one, please report it.

 ## Getting Started